axtk/codeshape/README.md

 ## Usage

 - Install `codeshape` into a project: `npm i -D codeshape` (or globally: `npm i -g codeshape`);
-- Run `codeshape` in a project directory.
+- Run `codeshape` in the project directory.

 ## Features